DTJF/cmakefbc/_A_FileFold.md

   the flag to suppress this.

 \Item{NO_SYNTAX} A flag to drop the default syntax highlighting in source code listings.
-Set this to skip the `fb-doc -s` execution after the `doxygen` run, ie. when you don't include source listings or when you want to check the intermediate format generation.
+Set this to skip the `fbdoc -s` execution after the `doxygen` run, ie. when you don't include source listings or when you want to check the intermediate format generation.